LadyElyssa/LadyElyssaAchievementGuides/README.md

 # LadyElyssaAchievementGuides

-A new GW2 Marker pack that will focus exclusively on Achievements and starts off with Secrets of the Obscure with Janthir Wilds to follow.
+A new collection of TacO Markers and Trails by Lady Elyssa suitable for use with GW2 TacO and Blish HUD focusing on Achievements and Collections.
+This pack starts off with Secrets of the Obscure with Janthir Wilds to follow.
 After that I will begin working my way backwards through the achievements to the oldest of achieves.